Quanhaoli2641/MachineLearningVoter/README.md

 ###Unsupervised-Learning

-Since unsupervised learning algorithms do not "predict" anything, the silhouette value for the clusterings are used instead to determine the effectiveness of these algorithms
+Since unsupervised learning algorithms do not "predict" anything, the silhouette coefficient for the clusterings are used instead to determine the effectiveness of these algorithms.
+A separate class was made to do this calculation.

 ####KMeans